Gavin Smith – The Liveliest Guy at the Table

 In 2007, Gavin Smith finished second in a Pot Limit Hold ‘em competition for a cash of $155,000.
 He also made $125,000 in the NBC Heads Up Poker Championship by finishing fourth.
 His total winnings so far exceed $3.1 million.

 Away from the felt, Gavin Smith is keeping busy as well.
-He has sponsorship deals with Full Tilt Poker and plans to work on an instructional poker DVD.
+He plans to work on an instructional poker DVD.
 He also led some top pros in a charity event to help a struggling family.